Consumer Advisory Group

-Nilima Venkat lives in Auckland, having migrated to New Zealand in 1994 from India, after living in Nigeria for 20 years.
+Nilima Venkat lives in Auckland.
+She migrated to New Zealand in 1994 from India, after living in Nigeria for 20 years.
 Nilima is the Project Manager and social worker for Shanti Niwas Charitable Trust, an organisation that provides social services to elderly and disabled people of Indian and South Asian descent.

 In her work in the voluntary sector, Nilima is a founder member and trustee of The Asian Network Inc., a Voluntary Community Coordinator for the Office for Senior Citizens (representing nationwide Indian and South Asian seniors), a member of the Counties Manukau Police South East Asian advisory board, a trustee of the Sahayata Trust (a counselling service for ethnic communities in the Auckland region), and the President of the Indian Women's Club.

 Nilima has extensive experience and understanding of Asian health and disability sector issues through her work, as well as personal experience of a chronic health condition.